 For my yearly visa I need a health check up and the doctor asked me how often I travel by bus which seemed a weird question.
 She told me from my lung x-ray she saw deterioration due to pollution—most likely traffic related.
 I used to travel by bus twice a day and it scared me to see how bus travel affected my lungs.

-Health insurance causes a divide between expats.
+Travel insurance only works when you just only move here for a short period of time.
+After that, you need to get a health insurance which is different between expats.
 Those from backgrounds where healthcare is free tend to think less about purchasing health insurance.
 But other expats treat it like a usual expense.
 Working in Thailand will give you access to some kind of health insurance but the quality and coverage varies.

 Basic Thai social security covers treatment in government hospitals and often huge waiting lists.
 This treatment will not be free and you’ll still be liable for some expense.

 Many lower paying jobs offer accident insurance.
 This will cover you for 2,000 baht a day in a hospital, 2,000 baht a year for dental, and around 5,000 baht for other procedures.
 Using this in a private hospital means you’ll still have a huge medical bill and it isn’t enough if you have a serious accident or illness.
 To give you an idea, a teacher I worked with got food poisoning and spent three days in a famous city center hospital, her bill was 90,000 baht.
 Her work insurance covered 9,000 baht of it leaving her to make up the rest.

 Working in higher paid jobs or as an international hire you’ll get a policy to cover you and other family members.
 I recently took a new job.
 They offered me this even though the pay was a little higher than the last position.
 The value of my healthcare plan is around 35,000 baht so it’s a good perk if you can get an international loaded health plan.